 There are plenty of providers and coverage options available, so you can find a policy that will meet your needs at a budget-friendly rate.
 When you’re shopping for pet insurance, carefully review what a policy does and doesn’t cover.

 What's covered by pet insurance?

 Cats and dogs: All pet insurance providers offer dog insurance and cat insurance.
 If you have a bird, a ferret or some other type of exotic pet that you’d like to insure, your choices are far more limited.

 Injury and illness treatments: Pet insurance covers accidental injuries and unexpected illnesses, and allows you to choose your own vet when your pet requires treatment.
-While Petplan covers hereditary (breed-specific) conditions, such as hip dysplasia or intervertebral disc disease, some pet insurance providers don’t.
+While some providers cover hereditary (breed-specific) conditions, such as hip dysplasia or intervertebral disc disease, some pet insurance providers don’t.
 Compare coverage between providers and determine whether conditions your pet is more likely to face will be covered.

-Exam fees: Some pet insurance providers, like Petplan, will reimburse you for non-routine veterinary exam fees.
+Exam fees: Some pet insurance providers will reimburse you for non-routine veterinary exam fees.
 However, many plans won’t cover the sick visit exam fees — which cost an average of $50 but can be as high as $250 at specialist and emergency practices.